everlasting-wardrobe/demo/README.md

 ### Component Design
 * Decide where to put the component,
 * Split UI into Container and Component.
-* Build from basic component and make sure it is responsive and fully tested, ideally, all changeable invariants in the component should come from a parent container.
+* Build from basic component and make sure it is responsive and fully tested, ideally, all changeable invariants in the component should come from a parent container. [responsive Web Design](https://www.udacity.com/course/responsive-web-design-fundamentals--ud893)

 * Build Container and decide data source.

 ### Test Driven Development